Bergiu/AdvancedMindustryLogic/README.md

   - `op equal x 1 2`: `x = 1 == 2`
 - easy set:
   - `set x 1`: `x = 1`
+- while
+- if, if/else
+- standard library with reusable code

+## How to use

+Install python and the dependencies.

+Then run `./main.py your_code.amnd | xclip -selection c` or `./main.py your_code.amnd`.

 # NeoVim